NOTICE!

 |

-BluffBot is a World Champion "poker bot" created by Teppo Salonen for the purpose of competing in the first two annual AAAI Computer Poker Competitions in 2006 and 2007.
+BluffBot is a World Champion "poker bot" created by Teppo Salonen for the purpose of competing in the first four annual AAAI Computer Poker Competitions in 2006, 2007, 2008, and 2009 (IJCAI).

 In the 2006 competition (held at the 21st National Conference on Artificial Intelligence) the first version of BluffBot finished in the 2nd place in limit Hold 'em competition beating such opponents as GS2 by Carnegie Mellon University and Monash BPP by Monash University, losing only to University of Alberta's Hyperborean.